Uganda Gorillas and Game Safari From Kigali

 - Day 04: Gorilla trekking or Gorilla habituation experience in Bwindi Impenetrable National Park

-- Day 05: Drive back to Rwanda through Katuna/Chanika board for your outward flight.
+- Day 05: Drive back to Rwanda through Katuna/Chanika board for your outward flight to end the trip

 - You’ll go to Uganda Uganda